 - Third-Party Partners

-What is an Employment First Third-Party Partner?
-Colleges, community-based organizations, and a variety of other organizations that provide employment and training services to SNAP recipients may be eligible to become a Third-Party Partners.
-Third-Party Partners may be reimbursed up to 50% of any non-federal funds they spend down to provide employment and training services to SNAP recipients.
+Colleges, community-based organizations, and various other organizations that provide employment and training services to SNAP recipients may be eligible to become Third-Party Partners.
+Third-Party Partners may be reimbursed up to 50% of any non-federal funds they spend down to provide employment and training services to SNAP recipients and applicants.
+Please find a list of current Third-Party Partners listed under the “How to access Employment First services”.

 If you are interested in applying to become a Third-Party Partner, please do the following: